nikolmarcial/todo-board-dev-test/README.md

    http://localhost:4200
    ```

+---

 ## Usage

-1. Register or log in.
+1. Register or login.
-2. Create tasks and assign categories.
+2. On **first login**, follow the on-screen **"Got It"** guide explaining:
+   - How to add a task
+   - How to drag & drop between columns
+   - How to view task history
+   - How to check "Today's Tasks"
+3. Create your first task.
-3. Drag and drop tasks to change their status.
+4. Drag and drop to change status.
-4. Get notified when tasks are due soon or overdue.
-5. View and manage your task update history.
+5. View history for label changes.

+---

+## Future Enhancements

+- Multiple boards per user
+- Email & push notifications
+- Board sharing with other users
+- Search & filtering

+---

 ## Git Workflow